DSStoffer/dsstoffer.github.io/Rtoot.md

 ## Installing R

 R is an open source statistical computing and graphics system that runs on many operating systems.
-It is an interpreted language and is  accessed  through a command-line interpreter.
-A user types a command, presses enter, and an answer is returned.
+It comes with a very minimal GUI with which a user can type a command, presses enter, and an answer is returned.

 &#128018; To obtain R, point your browser to the Comprehensive R Archive Network ([CRAN](http://cran.r-project.org/)) and download and install it.
 The installation includes help files and some user   manuals.
 An internet search  can pull up various short tutorials and  videos, for example, [R Cookbook](https://rc2e.com/), [Hands-On Programming with R](https://rstudio-education.github.io/hopr/)  and the website [Quick-R](https://www.statmethods.net/r-tutorial/index.html).
 And we state the obvious:

  > &nbsp;&nbsp;&nbsp;  _If you can't figure out how to do something, do an internet search_.

-[RStudio](https://posit.co/downloads/) can make using  R easier and we recommend that novices use it for course work.
-It  is an  open source integrated development environment (IDE) for R.    It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging, and workspace management.
+[RStudio](https://posit.co/downloads/) is a more developed GUI and can make using R easier (there is a free version).
+We recommend that novices use it for course work.
 This tutorial does not assume you are using RStudio; if you do use it, a number of the command-driven tasks can be accomplished by pointing and clicking.

+Other viable (and free) options are (1) [VSCode](https://code.visualstudio.com) with the [R Extension](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r) installed or (2) [Notepad++](https://notepad-plus-plus.org) along with [NpptoR](https://github.com/halpo/NppToR), which is our preference (but it's not a GUI).

 There are some simple exercises that will help you get used to using R. For example,

-- __Exercise:__ Install R and RStudio (optional) now.
+- __Exercise:__ Install R and any other interactive software (optional) now.

 - _Solution:_ Find the monkey &#128018; above and follow the directions.

 <br/>